webdevelopers-eu/javascript-dna/README.md

 ## Motivation

 Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
-> A: In short because of FUCR (see the stated Goal above).
-Javascript DNA does not conform to AMD specification - it tries to make things much more intuitive and easier to use.

-Q: That's it, really?
 > A: And I wanted clean system that will understand simple files containing clean (future ECMA6) class declarations or current Javascript prototype definitions without any `define()` and `module.export` trash code.
 Something you are used to from other languages.
 Something where I can declare dependency on required __class names__ rather then express dependencies using cryptic ids or paths or combinations.
 Something like:
 ```javascript
 // My file.js